fluidblue/passdeposit/API.md

 data.email   | Email address, which also serves as username data.key     | Password hash (generated with PBKDF2, 1000 iterations, salted with email)

-The response contains following fields:
+The response contains the following fields:

 Field        | Description
 -------------|---------------------------